imindMan/arch-config/README.md

 bspwm, sxhkd, sddm, grub, nitrogen, lxsession, ibus-bamboo, picom, eww, python, lua, rust (rustup, cargo), btop, cava, dunst, ncmpcpp, mpd, fish, kitty, neofetch, maxfetch, neovim, ranger, rofi, starship, metar, alsamixer, networkmanager, ttf-hack-nerd
 ```

+All of the above packages are always available on pacman and aur.

 After installing all of them, you can clone this repo locally, and apply it to your .config/ directory.
 Note that this config assumes that your $XDG_CONFIG_HOME is ~/.config

 And finally, (fix some bugs), enjoy :)))))